FAYPWC.COM

 The first water service in Fayetteville was installed before the Civil War and the source of water was Fountainhead Spring.
 Water traveled by gravity through hollow logs to the heart of the city.
 Some of the logs that have been excavated in recent years are still in good condition, although unused for many years.

-The first organized effort to supply water to Fayetteville was by the Robinson Family, probably in the 1890’s, when Glenville Lake was formed.
+The first organized effort to supply water to Fayetteville was by the Robinson Family, in the 1890’s, when Glenville Lake was formed.
 At that time, it was known as Robinson’s Pond.
-This system was taken over by a Mr. Richardson, from New York, who later sold it to the McNeill’s.
-In 1903, the McNeill’s sold the system to the City of Fayetteville.
+This system was taken over by Mr. Richardson, from New York, who later sold it to McNeill’s.
+In 1903, McNeill sold the system to the City of Fayetteville.

 Through the foresight of Fayetteville’s forefathers, the citizens of Fayetteville have, in their PWC, a significant community asset with a proud history.
 PWC has kept abreast, through the years, with demands for a water utility to serve the rapidly growing city and the surrounding urbanized areas.